 The minimum purchase amount is \$2,500 in shares of our common stock.
-To satisfy the minimum purchase requirements for retirement plans, unless otherwise prohibited by state law, a husband and wife may jointly contribute funds from their separate individual retirement accounts, or IRAs, provided that each stuch contribution is made in increments of \$500.
-You should note that an investment in shares of our common stock will not, in itself, create a retirement plan, you must comply with all applicable provisions of the Code.
+To satisfy the minimum purchase requirements for retirement plans, unless otherwise prohibited by state law, a husband and wife may jointly contribute funds from their separate individual retirement accounts, or IRAs, provided that each such contribution is made in increments of \$500.
+You should note that an investment in shares of our common stock will not, in itself, create a retirement plan and that, in order to create a retirement plan, you must comply with all applicable provisions of the Code.